 The Indian sugar industry review

-y Monthly release mechanism so as to regulate and moderate theavailability of sugar in the open market.
+y Monthly release mechanism to regulate and moderate the availability of sugar inthe open market.

-y Announcement of Maximum Admissible Export Quota (MAEQ) of 6 million tonnes andsubsidy of H6000 per metric tonnes to mills exporting sugar under theallotted quota.
-Quota of non-performing sugar mills was redistributed twice amongperforming sugar mills.
+y Announcement of Maximum Admissible Export Quota (MAEQ) of 6 million tonnes andsubsidy of H6000 per metric tonnes to mills exporting sugar under the allotted quota forwhich a budget of H3500 crore was earmarked.

 The Uttar Pradesh sugar industry report card

 y The Sugarcane price for the SS 2020-21 (SAP) has remained unchanged.